 I was in Cambridge last year, randomly browsing through Waterstones when I saw it.
 Mircea Cărtărescu’s Nostalgia published by Penguin Modern Classics.
 My favourite Romanian author published by Penguin.
 It was uncanny.
 I didn’t even think twice.
-But I didn’t consider what a strange experience would be to read Nostalgia in English.
+But I didn’t consider what a strange experience it would be to read Nostalgia in English.
 I’m not new to it.
 I first picked up the volume 20 years ago, when a friend of mine dropped it on my lap, basically forcing me to read it.
 Ever since then, I think I read pretty much all of Cărtărescu’s fiction and short nonfiction.
 Which, counting 4 volumes of short stories, 6 novels and 3 volumes of magazine articles, is no small feat.

 Nostalgia is a collection of short stories and the Romanian author’s first work of prose.
 I say short stories just as a sort of euphemism, for they are more like novellas, and the last one is more like a short novel.
 The volume was first published in a censored variant in 1989, the last year of the Romanian communist regime, under the title Visul (trans.
 The Dream), and only 4 years later, in 1993, was the publication of the complete version possible.
 Ever since then, Nostalgia has become a contemporary classic of Romanian literature and has already reached its 11th edition.

-stories and structures
+stories and structures of nostalgia

 Nostalgia is the product of an author who is a fan of Kafka, Borges, Garcia Marquez and Thomas Pynchon and this shows in his first work of prose.
 The concreteness of the stories comes second to their structural intricacies and to a continuous tug-of-war between character, author and narrator.
 Add this to the hallucinatory dream-world the author is building among the ruins of a gothic Bucharest, and you end up with the whole which the five stories make.
 ‘The Roulette Player’ and ‘The Architect’ are the prologue and the epilogue which enclose the three main stories: ‘Mentardy’, ‘The Twins’ and ‘Rem’.